Five Fun Things To See and Do in DFW This Fall

 1. Autumn at the Dallas Arboretum

-From now through October 31, the Dallas Arboretum presents their 17th annual fall festival, "A Fall Fairy Tale."
-Visitors can see scenes from classic fairy tales and Cinderella's carriage brought to life with 100,000 pumpkins, gourds, and squash arranged throughout the garden.
+From now through November 5, the Dallas Arboretum presents their 18th annual fall festival, "It's the Great Pumpkin, Charlie Brown!"
+Visitors can see the Peanuts Gang and themed pumpkin houses, brought to life with 100,000 pumpkins, gourds, and squash arranged throughout the garden.